kenjlacey/Library-Carpentry-spreadsheets/_episodes/03-dates-as-data.md

 >
 > Challenge: pulling month, day and year out of dates
 >
-> - In the `dates` tab of your spreadsheet you have the data from 2014 plot 3.
+> - In the `dates` tab of your Excel file you have some more training data from 2017.
+There’s a `Date` column.
-> There's a `Date collected` column.
 > - Let’s extract month, day and year from the dates to new columns.
-For this we
-> can use the built in Excel functions
+For this we can use the built in Excel functions
 >
 > `YEAR()`
 > `MONTH()`